 By Cesar Millan

 Picking a dog is a huge decision.
-Since you’ll be spending the next decade or more with him, you need a nearly perfect fit.
+Since you’ll be spending the next decade or more with him, you need as close to a perfect fit as you can get.
 So much has been written about the energy and temperament aspects of this decision, but the question I’m most often asked is, “What is the healthiest breed?”
 And my answer to that question is always the same: It isn’t a breed at all but simply a 30-pound brown mutt.